The Psychology Club

 Faculty Advisor: Dr. Robert Brill

-The Moravian College groups of AAUW Student Affiliates are dedicated to the development of women's equality throughout the Lehigh Valley and the world by means of education, advocacy, research, and service.
+The Moravian University groups of AAUW Student Affiliates are dedicated to the development of women's equality throughout the Lehigh Valley and the world by means of education, advocacy, research, and service.
 Our mission is to promote advocacy in issues relating to women's health, equity, rights, and resources.
 We achieve our advocacy through means of education and service.
 Groups meet every Tuesday at 4pm.

 Faculty Advisor: Dr. Stacey Zaremba